wasaequreshi/cli_vault/README.md

 wqureshi: cli-vault search  -c "what i use for"
 []
 ```
-In this example we can see that those words aren't found in any of the commands stored, so it returns blank
+In this example we can see that those words aren't found in any of the cli notes stored, so it returns blank